How to Trade GBP/JPY Analysis

 What affects GBP JPY?
 UK and Japanese economic data announcements have the biggest effect on the currency.
 These can have both short-term and long-term impacts on the price direction of GBP JPY.
 Many traders would attempt to use technical analysis to try and capitalise on short-term volatility, while some would use technical analysis if a trend develops in the fundamental picture.

-You can keep track of economic news announcements from the Admirals Forex Calendar page.
+You can keep track of economic news announcements from the Admiral Markets Forex Calendar page.
 Here you can also register for free newsletters listen to the Weekly Trading Podcast and read about other market-moving news in the Trader's Blog section.
 In the calendar, you can filter to view UK and Japanese news announcements by the level of impact.

 Three times a week a professional trader will talk through the markets and how to trade them.
 They are completely FREE to attend but you need to reserve your complimentary spot.
 To do so, simply click on the banner below: